Intervention (law): United Kingdom

 The Attorney-General has the right to intervene in a private lawsuit if the lawsuit may affect "the prerogatives of the Crown, including its relations with foreign states".
 Furthermore, the Attorney-General may intervene with leave of the court where "the suit raises any question of public policy on which the executive may have a view which it may desire to bring to the notice of the court".

+A court case may have several "interested parties".
+For example, in the case of Veolia ES Nottinghamshire Ltd v Nottinghamshire County Council (2009), a local taxpayer was named as the First Interested Party and the Audit Commission was named as the Second Interested Party.

 In the context of judicial review, an interested party is 'any person (other than the claimant and defendant) who is directly affected by the claim'.
 For example, in Bell v Tavistock, the defendant (a specialist National Health Service clinic) offered GnRHa drug treatment to under-18 patients.
-The complainant, who seeked this treatment as a teenager, in 2020 posited that due to her age she was unable to give informed consent.
+The complainant, who sought this treatment as a teenager, in 2020 posited that due to her age she was unable to give informed consent.
 As the specialist clinic could not represent the wider NHS, the judiciary listed the NHS as an interested party, because of its role in supervision of the clinic and because it needed judicial notification of the results, for example in case other clinics were involved with the prescription of GnHRa drugs to under-16s.
 In the event, Matt Hancock decided not to instruct the Attorney-General but he had the opportunity to do so by virtue of being an interested party.